 - There is routine feedback by the experienced supervisor.

 - There are resources, equipment, and facilities provided by the host employer that support learning

 Internship & Co-op Education Definitions (PDF) Internship & Co-op Taxonomy (PDF)

 Undergraduate research is defined as courses that "connect key concepts and questions with students’ early and active involvement in systematic investigation and research.
-The goal is to involve students with actively contested questions, empirical observation, cutting-edge technologies, and the sense of excitement that comes from working to answer important questions".1 KSU defines undergraduate research, more specifically, as "an inquiry or investigation conducted by an undergraduate student that makes an original intellectual or creative contribution to the discipline".2 In other words, the students participate in co-creating knowledge in the discipline, and their scholarship has the potential to make a contribution to the field by being disseminated to the academic community.
+The goal is to involve students with actively contested questions, empirical observation, cutting-edge technologies, and the sense of excitement that comes from working to answer important questions".1 KSU defines undergraduate research, more specifically, as "a mentored investigation or creative inquiry conducted by undergraduates that seeks to make a scholarly or artistic contribution to knowledge".2 In other words, the students participate in co-creating knowledge in the discipline, and their scholarship has the potential to make a contribution to the field by being disseminated to the academic community.

 Characteristics of an Engaged Learning Undergraduate Research Experience

 - The research is supervised by a faculty member who has the necessary skill set to effectively mentor research projects in the course.